stub42/pytz/src/README.txt

 >>> dt2.strftime(fmt)
 '2002-10-27 01:30:00 EST-0500'

 Converting between timezones also needs special attention.
-This also needs to use the ``normalize()`` method to ensure the conversion is correct.
+We also need to use the ``normalize()`` method to ensure the conversion is correct.

 >>> utc_dt = utc.localize(datetime.utcfromtimestamp(1143408899))
 >>> utc_dt.strftime(fmt)